-While the use of recycled parts is gaining momentum, generally vehicle makers do not recommend the use of recycled parts.
-One of the primary reasons given from some vehicle makers is that there is a lack of systems in place to provide quality control on recycled parts.
+While the use of recycled parts is gaining momentum, generally vehicle makers, such as Ford, do not recommend the use of recycled parts.
+One of the primary reasons given from some vehicle makers, such as Honda, is that there is a lack of systems in place to provide quality control on recycled parts.

 Toyota, in their Collision Repair Information Bulletin (CRIB) #157, does not specifically state that recycled parts cannot be used.
 Similar to other vehicle makers, they voice their concern about quality control.
-The CRIB attaches a disclosure and authorization form for the use of recycled, aftermarket, and remanufactured parts that are suggested to be used when repairing Toyota vehicles.
+The CRIB attaches a disclosure and authorization form for the use of recycled, aftermarket, and remanufactured parts that is suggested to be used when repairing Toyota vehicles.